NicolBolas/Proposal-Ideas/Stateless Subobjects.md

 This makes the behavior of such a type rather more difficult to specify.
 The standard would still need to have changes to allow subobojects which take up no space to work, since users have to be able to get pointers/references to them and the like.
 Once that work is done, exactly how you specify that a subobject takes up no space does not really matter.

-## Stateless by type declaration
+## Zero sized by type declaration

 An older version of this idea permitted statelessness in a form similar to what is specified here.
 But that design evolved from the needs of inner classes and mixins, where it was solely on an implementation of a type to be used for a specific purpose.

 As such, in that design, a class was declared stateless.
-Once this was done, that type could only be used to declare objects as direct subobject of another type, and they would be implicitly stateless.
+Once this was done, that type could only be used to declare objects as direct subobject of another type, and they would be implicitly zero sized.
 Since both inner classes and mixins are intended for only those uses, that was not a significant limitation.

-The problem with this solution is that it does not solve the general stateless problem outlined in the [motivation](#motivation) section.
+The problem with this solution is that it does not solve the general zero sized problem outlined in the [motivation](#motivation) section.

 # Changelist

+## From pre-release v4:
+* Renamed "possibly-stateless type" to "empty layout type".
+* Stateless subobjects renamed to zero sized subobjects, to avoid confusion with stateless types.
+This also better reflects the standard wording.
+* `zero_sized` and `stateless` declarations no longer can have general conditions.
+They are either forced or `(auto)`.
+* Added another alternative examined in the unique identity rule case: allowing zero sized types to affect the layout of the object if the compiler cannot avoid object aliasing.

 ## From pre-release v3:
 * Applying one possible solution for the unique identity problem.
 * Adjusting design to accept the fact that `is_empty` is not enough to ensure viability for statelessness.
 We really need `is_empty` and `is_standard_layout`, thus provoking the need for PST.
 * Because stateless types mean something much stronger, it is now expressly forbidden to have subobjects of stateless types that are not stateless types.

 ## From pre-release v2:
 * Added details about the empty object identity problem, as well as a number of potential solutions.

 ## From pre-release v1:
 * Clarified that stateless types act like regular empty types in all cases except when declared as direct subobjects of classes.
 * Explicitly noted that the alignment of stateless subobjects will be respected by their containers.

 # Standard notes: